cpascoli/MiniASOS/README.md

 # MiniASOS

-MiniASOS is a simple ecommerce app inspired by the ASOS app for devices running iOS 9.3 or higher.
+MiniASOS is a simple e-commerce app inspired by the ASOS app for iOS devices running iOS 9.3 or higher.

-The app includes the following features:
+The app is implemented in Swift 3 and includes the following features:

 - A Facebook style menu to select product categories.
 - A product grid screen implemented with a UICollectionView.
 - A product detail screen with product description and image carousel.